Moyoshabz/Online_Retail_Dashboard/README.md

 # Online_Retail_Dashboard
-This is a transactional data set which contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.

-# Power BI Dashboard: Online Retail Analysis

 This is a transactional data set which contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.The company mainly sells unique all-occasion gifts.
 Many customers of the company are wholesalers.performance across regions and categories.

+# Power BI Dashboard: Online Retail Analysis

-This repository contains a Power BI dashboard
+This repository contains a Power BI dashboard to analyze online retail performance across countries and various stock code

 ## Files
 - **online retail analysis.pbix**: The Power BI dashboard file.